BenNilsson/Pinecone/README.md

 <h1 align="center">Pinecone Networking</h1>

+<p>This project is currently under re-construction in a private repo.
+It will be available once it has reached a presentable state</p>

 <p>Pinecone Networking is a lightweight C# networking library designed for use in multiplayer games, made for the Unity game engine.</p>

 <i>Pinecone is currently receiving a rework in a private repo.
 This repo showcases the final state of my FYP</i>